themarcelor/blog/_posts/2011-01-21-main-gc-algorithms.md

 8	        if the object x is not marked, garbage collect it
 ```

 If the GC would not able to work this way, things would be really slow compared to what we have today.
 Let’s put it like this: “if you have a box of oranges, where there are 2 good ones and 98 of them are rotten”, what would be the best option?
-Identify and remove the good ones or the bad ones?
+Identify and move the good ones or the bad ones?

 ![oranges_box](https://themarcelor.github.com/blog/assets/img/oranges_box.jpg)